 When the time came to leave Sweden, I decided to start fresh in England.
 Throughout my childhood, my mother had recited Victor Hugo with stars in her eyes, Dad dripping New York into my veins, with the entire Mediterranean swelling in the background.
-Though I had grown up in Paris, Peter and Jane books had taught me to read, as had Enid Blyton, Susan Cooper, or C.S.
+Though I had grown up in Paris, I learned to read with Enid Blyton, Susan Cooper, and C.S.
 Lewis… I roamed an inner land of Arthurian lore, of boarding house mischief and Mary Poppins whimsy.

 I had many rational arguments for moving, but the overarching motivation was the not-so-little voice, the giggling tickle to JUST GO – to experience the wonders that had shaped my childhood.
 To be with people whose response to miserable weather is humour and music.